Skip to Content

 Basket of Boxwood for Christmas Greenery

-However, you can prolong the freshness by watering as suggested above before arranging the greenery.
+You can prolong the freshness by keeping the stems in water, as suggested above, before arranging the greenery.

 Finally, mist the greenery with water daily.

-Be cautious to not damage the area around your garlands.
+Be cautious not to damage your tables or the area around your evergreens.
 If possible, bring the greenery to a sink to mist.

 In addition, some greenery will leave a stain when misted.
 Be sure to take precautions to protect your floors, railings, tabletops, etc.

-Some suggest using a wilt stop such as this one, however I’ve not tried this so can’t say if it’s worth the cost.
+Some suggest using a wilt stop such as this one; however, I’ve not tried this, so I can’t say if it’s worth the cost.

 This is another great tip for faded greenery as well as faded moss.
 Just add a drop or two of green food coloring to your water before misting.

 This will instantly refresh the look of your greenery.
-The same precautions apply as above.
+The same precautions should apply to protect your tables and surrounding areas as above.

 Fresh Christmas Greenery Outdoors